gwallison/openFF-build/README.md

 we have produced a data set that can facilitate more in-depth analyses of chemical use in the fracking industry.

+Find a browsable version of the processed data at the [Open-FF Catalog](https://frackingchemicaldisclosure.wordpress.com/data-navigator/)

 Find the github repositories of code at:
 - [openFF-build](https://github.com/gwallison/openFF-build)
 - [openFF-curation](https://github.com/gwallison/openFF-curation)